 Irish Naturalists’ Journal Ltd is a not-for-profit company limited by guarantee (established in 1992), and a charity (XO 887/91), registered in Northern Ireland (Company Number NI 27133).
 We aim to produce a journal (Irish Naturalists’ Journal, ISSN 0021-1311) and occasional publications on Irish natural history.
 This has been done on an annual basis since 1925.
 Our products are peer reviewed quality contributions to the understanding of Ireland’s natural history in all of its aspects.
 Our official Memorandum and Articles of Association are available here.
 Our registered office is c/o National Museums Northern Ireland, Cultra, Holywood, Co.
 Down BT18 0EU.

-Dr Tom Bolger, Con Breen, Pauline Campbell, Dr Tom Curtis (Chair), Kyle Hunter, Dr Maria Long, Nigel Monaghan, Dr Tomás Murray, Dr Brian Nelson, Declan Quigley, Dr Julian Reynolds, Dr George Sevastopulo and Mark Wright.
+Dr Tom Bolger, Con Breen, Pauline Campbell, Dr Tom Curtis (Chair), Kyle Hunter, Dr Maria Long, Nigel Monaghan, Dr Tomás Murray, Dr Brian Nelson, Declan Quigley, Dr Julian Reynolds and Dr George Sevastopulo.

 Mr Nigel Monaghan, Natural History Division, National Museum of Ireland, Merrion Street, Dublin 2